SPECIAL REPORT: Mistakes the police make in a Colorado DUI . . .

 overcome.
 It is an illegal seizure.

-- Following a driver into his residence without an invitaion or without enough information to justify the entry.
+Following a driver into his residence without an invitation or without enough information to justify the entry.

 Your home is protected under the fourth amendment.
 Absent your consent,

-the Colorado police officer must have probable cause to beleive you
+the Colorado police officer must have probable cause to believe you

 committed a crime and exigent circumstances which prevent the obtaining of an